You are here: American University College of Arts & Sciences Department of History

 -

 Laura Beers published Orwell's Ghosts: Wisdom and Warnings for the Twenty-First Century (W. W. Norton and Company, 2024).
+She discussed the book on The Gray Area podcast on Vox.

 -